 Check if the option to Allow Viewers to Apply Dashboard Variables is available under the Testing Sandbox section.
 If the checkbox exists, then Interactive Embedding is enabled.
 You can refer to Embedding a Dashboard for further setup instructions.

 Integrating embedded dashboards into your application involves two open and easy-to-use technologies: JSON web tokens (JWT) and HTML iframes.

-JWTs allow you to, in a tamper-proof manner from your end user’s perspective, pass the ID or slug of the dashboard ID y’d like to embed as well as the values to apply to any Dashboard Controls back to Chartio.
+JWTs allow you to, in a tamper-proof manner from your end user’s perspective, pass the ID or slug of the dashboard ID you’d like to embed as well as the values to apply to any Dashboard Controls back to Chartio.

 Depending on the version of embedding enabled for your organization, these values can be controlled either by using Chartio’s Dashboard Controls or by your application’s native UI elements.
 You can also choose whether or not your users can update the Dashboard Controls for each embedded dashboard.